andkrau/digitalSignageGen/README.md

     Any combination of these values is acceptable as long as at least one value is supplied.

     scaleRoom
+    The minimum number of visible to events to enable content scaling.
-    Enabling this will fit up to 12 items on the room displays.
+    Setting this value greater than 0 will fit up to 12 items on the room displays.
     This is best used whith buttonsRoom disabled and maxEvents set to under 12.

     scaleTodays
+    The minimum number of visible to events to enable content scaling.
-    Enabling this will fit up to 12 items on the 'today's events' display.
+    Setting this value greater than 0 fit up to 12 items on the 'today's events' display.
-    This is best used whith buttonsTodays disabled and maxEvents set to under 12.
+    This is best used whith buttonsTodays disabled.

     registrationDetails
     Whether to show if the event is registered or drop-in.